Neutral vs Stability Shoes: What Do You Actually Need?

 What Stability Shoes Are

 Traditional stability features include a dual-density medial post — a firmer section of foam on the inner side of the midsole that resists excessive inward roll.
 More modern approaches use guide rails (Brooks), FluidSupport (ASICS), or wider bases and sidewall geometry to provide guidance without the rigid feel of older stability shoes.
-The Brooks Adrenaline GTS 25 and ASICS Gel Kayano 33 are two of the most trusted stability shoes available, both using these modern approaches to support that feel natural rather than restrictive.
+The Brooks Adrenaline GTS 25 and ASICS Gel Kayano 33 are two of the most established stability shoes available, both using these modern approaches to support that feel natural rather than restrictive.

 What the Research Actually Says